puppetlabs/puppet-docs/source/puppet/index.markdown

 ### Building and Using Modules

-* [Beginner's Guide to Modules](/guides/module_guides/bgtm.html) --- Learn what works best when starting to develop a new Puppet module.
-* [Module Fundamentals](/puppet/2.7/reference/modules_fundamentals.html) --- nearly all Puppet code should be in modules.
+* [Module Fundamentals](/puppet/latest/reference/modules_fundamentals.html) --- Nearly all of your Puppet code should be in modules.
-* [Installing Modules from the Puppet Forge](/puppet/2.7/reference/modules_installing.html) --- save time by using pre-existing modules
+* [Installing Modules from the Puppet Forge](/puppet/latest/reference/modules_installing.html) --- Save time by using pre-existing modules.
-* [Module Smoke Testing](/guides/tests_smoke.html) --- write and run basic smoke tests for your modules
-* [Publishing Modules on the Puppet Forge](/puppet/2.7/reference/modules_publishing.html) --- preparing your best modules to go public
+* [Publishing Modules on the Puppet Forge](/puppet/latest/reference/modules_publishing.html) --- Preparing your best modules to go public.

 ### Help With Writing Puppet Code